cds-group/Netpro2vec/README.md

 Running
 ----------------------

+To run the <code>test.py</code> script you need to install the scikit learn package.
+Please refer to the official guide [Installing scikit-learn](https://scikit-learn.org/stable/install.html).

 To test the code you can run the command on MUTAG dataset:
 ```
 $ python test.py --input-path datasets/MUTAG/graphml